 Question Addressed Level Next Level Recommendation D1.
 Ad hoc (1) Opportunistic Currently, the service is not compliant with any of (2) the existing legal obligations that affect the delivery of data, information and knowledge Consider performing the necessary actions so as to enable the service to be compliant with the existing legal obligations that affect the delivery of data, information and knowledge, at a local level Opportunistic (2) Essential (3) "Currently, the service is compliant with the existing legal obligations that affect the delivery of data, information and knowledge, at a local level.
-Consider performing the necessary actions so as to enable the service to be compliant with the existing legal obligations that affect the delivery of data, 5 1 (0) 6 information and knowledge, at a regional level."
-Essential (3) Sustainable (4) Currently, the service is compliant with the existing legal obligations that affect the delivery of data, information and knowledge, at a regional level.
-Consider performing the necessary actions so as to enable the service to be compliant with the existing legal obligations that affect the delivery of data, Containalata (A) C information and knowledge, at a national level Sustainable (4) Seamless (5) Currently, the service is compliant with the existing legal obligations that affect the delivery of data, ,
+Consider performing the necessary actions so as to enable the service to be compliant with the existing legal obligations that affect the delivery of data, Sustainable (4) information and knowledge, at a regional level."
+Essential (3) Currently, the service is compliant with the existing legal obligations that affect the delivery of data, information and knowledge, at a regional level.
+Consider performing the necessary actions so as to enable the service to be compliant with the existing legal obligations that affect the delivery of data, information and knowledge, at a national level Sustainable (4) Seamless (5) Currently, the service is compliant with the existing legal obligations that affect the delivery of data, information and knowledge, at a national level.
+Consider performing the necessary actions so as to enable the service to be compliant with the existing legal obligations that affect the delivery of data, information and knowledge, at EU level (e.g. to the Open Data Directive, to the eIDAS Regulation on electronic identification for electronic identification and/or trust services, etc.)